-Here are the two drawers I started with, they were from a four drawer dresser that was falling apart and these were the only survivors.
-They were in decent shape I just needed to add some glue and a few nails to make them sturdy.
+The drawers were in decent shape I just needed to add some glue and a few nails to make them sturdy.

 I placed them on top of each other to see if my cubby organizer idea would work...and I was happy to see that it totally would!
 Sa-weet!

 I nailed one nail in from the top into each bottom divider (top left) and then pounded in my top dividers (top right).
-It was a perfect fit!
-I also nailed them in from the top (bottom left) and used a ruler as a guide.
+The dividers were nailed from the top (bottom left) and used a ruler as a guide.
 Then I measured and marked on the back of the drawer where all the dividers were, and nailed them from there.
 I did this with both drawers.